xunilrj/sandbox/sources/haskellcpp/readme.md

     always_false canISum(...){}

-and the statc_asserts:
+and the static_asserts:

     static_assert(decltype(canISum(1,2))::value, "Not ok!");
     static_assert(!decltype(canISum(Just(),Just()))::value, "Not ok!");

 and everything compiles!
 Wow!
 Beautiful.
 But can we make it a little cleaner?
 Yes, we can!
 We can for example remove those constants and work directly with the types.

 For this we will need to create a struct: